kaob1991/Machine-learning-and-statistics/README.md

 ## The Repository

-This repository contains a number of jupyter notebooks that are viewable in a number of ways:
+This repository contains a number of jupyter notebooks that are viewable in several ways:
-  - Firstly, they can be viewed in the github repository here by clicking into each.
-They will be rendered in github but are not customisable or editable
+  - Firstly, they can be viewed in the GitHub repository here by clicking into each.
+They will be rendered in GitHub but are not customizable or editable

   - They can also be viewed using NBviewer:
     - The Statistics one is available at: https://nbviewer.org/github/kaob1991/Machine-learning-and-statistics/blob/main/Statistics.ipynb